 Chapter 1: False Planets

-So I passed on the Spring Break sex, but I was still interested in joining a sorority.
+Although I passed on the Spring Break sex, I was still interested in joining a sorority.
 My older cousin Jana joined a sorority when she went to college and for many years I believed I ought to do the same.
 After all, big cousins are the coolest and I wanted to be just like her.

 I still remember when she took me to my first fraternity party.
-I was in eighth grade and it was smelly— a blend between beer and the stench of a male-saturated living environment.
+I was in eighth grade and it was smelly— a blend of beer and the stench of a male-saturated living environment.
 My nose was not yet accustomed to the smell of pot so I can’t tell you whether or not it was being smoked.
 But there was cigarette smoke—the kind that sticks to your clothes and your hair so that when you return home at night it transfers to your pillowcase, kind of like lice.

 We didn’t stay at the fraternity house for very long: just long enough to see a keg stand, a few beer bongs and of course, the dancing.
 It was my first exposure to live dirty dancing.
 Until then I thought it was only a movie.
 But it was real.
 And it was dirty.

 On move-in day, my freshman year at the University of Michigan, I was still trying to decide whether or not I wanted to go Greek.
 I thought it couldn’t hurt to attend an informational meeting to further explore the possibility.
 But I was wrong.
 It did hurt–literally.
 I tripped and fell on the front steps of the student union as I was on my way to the meeting room.
 Thankfully, there was no blood.
 But there was embarrassment, lots of it, which I suppose means blood was involved because I’m certain I was blushing as I picked myself up off the ground.
 Mortified, I scurried away from the gawkers to find a restroom where I could regain my composure.